Virginia v. West Virginia (1871): Background

 When the American Civil War started, Virginia seceded from the United States in 1861 over slavery, but many of the northwestern counties of Virginia were decidedly pro-Union.
 At a convention called by the governor and authorized by the legislature, delegates voted on April 17, 1861 to approve Virginia's secession from the United States.
 Although the resolution required approval from voters at an election scheduled for May 23, 1861, Virginia's governor entered into a treaty of alliance with the Confederate States of America on April 24, elected delegates to the Confederate Congress on April 29, and formally entered the Confederacy on May 7.
-For US President Abraham Lincoln, those actions proved that rebels had taken over the state and turned the machinery of the state toward insurrection.
+For U.S. president Abraham Lincoln, those actions proved that rebels had taken over the state and turned the machinery of the state toward insurrection.
 The individuals had not acted with popular support and thus Lincoln later felt justified in recognizing the Reorganized Government.

 Unionist sentiment was so high in the northwestern counties that civil government began to disintegrate, and the Wheeling Intelligencer newspaper called for a convention of delegates to meet in the city of Wheeling to consider secession from the Commonwealth of Virginia.
 Delegates duly assembled, and at the First Wheeling Convention (also known as the May Convention), held May 13 to 15, the delegates voted to hold off on secession from Virginia until the state had formally seceded from the United States.
 Concerned that the irregular nature of the First Wheeling Convention might not democratically represent the will of the people, formal elections were scheduled for June 4 to elect delegates to a second convention, if necessary.

 Virginians voted to approve secession on May 23.
 On June 4, elections were held and delegates to an elected Second Wheeling Convention.
 Those elections were irregular as well.
 Some were held under military pressure, some counties sent no delegates, some delegates never appeared, and voter turnout varied significantly.
 On June 19, the Second Wheeling Convention declared the offices of all government officials who had voted for secession vacant and reconstituted the executive and legislative branches of the Virginia government from their own ranks.
 The Second Wheeling Convention adjourned on June 25 with the intent of reconvening on August 6.

 Francis Harrison Pierpont, Reorganized Governor of Virginia.